rossbm/udacity-ml-capstone/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+Generally code that is called by the Jupyter notebooks ├── __init__.py    <- Makes src a Python module │
-        │
         ├── data           <- Scripts to download or generate data